 Consent is an ongoing process.
 It is the duty of the researcher to ensure that participants are provided with all information relevant to their ongoing consent to participate in the research.
 Researchers must respect any display of dissent on part of a research participant.
 Any changes to the consent form or other documents given to participants must be approved by the Research Ethics Board prior to circulation to participants.
 See Article 13.5.1 below for further information about ongoing consent and new research risks.

-Incidental Findings can be defined as unanticipated discoveries made in the course of research but that are outside the scope of the research.
-Material Incidental Findings are those incidental findings that may impact the welfare of participants, e.g. health related, psychological or social.
+Incidental Findings can be defined as a discovery about research participants or prospective participants that is made in the course of research but is outside of the objectives of the research study.
+Material Incidental Findings are those incidental findings that are reasonably determined to have significant welfare implications for the participant or prospective participant.
+These may be health related, psychological or social and they may appear at any stage of the research.
 This includes perceived abnormalities found on clinical research scans and tests as well as unexpected psychological or social findings.
 In research where incidental findings are more likely, researchers should submit a plan to the REB explaining how they will deal with such findings.
-Researchers must disclose any material incidental findings discovered in the course of research
+Within the limits of consent provided by the participant, researchers must disclose any material incidental findings discovered in the course of research.

 The written informed consent document should be in plain language understandable to the participants of the study, e.g. at a grade 7 level.
 See the BC Common Clinical Informed Consent Form Template for reference.

 Where consent is not documented in a signed consent form, researchers may use a range of consent procedures, including oral consent, study notes and other strategies, for documenting the consent process.
 Consent may also be demonstrated solely by the actions of the participant (e.g., through the return of a completed questionnaire).
 Where there are valid reasons for not recording consent in writing, the procedures used to seek consent must be documented and approved by the REB.
 (TCPS 2, Article 3.12)